 Whether taking a cruise on the open ocean or a river, there is specialist travel insurance for cruises available which also includes extras for things like missed port departures, itinerary changes, unused excursions, and more.
 Most providers also offer cruise travel insurance for pre-existing medical conditions, while some policies even have no upper age limit.

 Over 65s travel insurance

-We are firm believers that your age should not restrict your travelling, so that is why we make travel insurance available to as many people as possible.
-There are no upper limit restrictions and we offer full comprehensive travel insurance.
+We are firm believers that your age should not restrict your ability to travel.
+Most providers make travel insurance available to as many people as possible, offering specialist cover for those aged over 65.
+There are no upper limit restrictions and many offer fully comprehensive travel insurance.